 The Quick Menu ([Q.MENU]) allows you to store up to 15 menu items out of 43 items (photo mode) in a menu than can be accessed via a function key (Fn3 is predefined for this purpose).
 Initially, it comes with a number of predefined items ([PRESET]), but you can customize it according to your needs ([Custom]).
 However, the items that you can assign to the Quick Menu seem to be predefined (that is, there is only a restricted set of functions available)...

-At the moment, the following functions "experimentally" populate my Q.MENU:
+At the moment, I use the ([PRESET] functions because the camera was reset after dust removal.
+Before that the following functions "experimentally" populated my Q.MENU:

 [My Menu] is a special menu item that allows you to store and display up to 23 menu items in a list.
 This may be quite handy, but, in my opinion, competes somewhat with the Quick Menu ([Q.MENU]).
 Nevertheless, there seems to be more flexibility with respect to the menu items that you can assign to [My Menu]...

-At the moment, the following functions "experimentally" populate my [My Menu]:
+At the moment, [My Menu] is empty because the camera was reset after dust removal.
+Before that the following functions "experimentally" populated my [My Menu]:

-This is just for testing the feature...
-It also looks as if more than 23 items can be assigned to the menu.
+This was just for testing the feature...
+It also looked to me as if more than 23 items can be assigned to the menu.

 There are also quite a number of "general" settings that control the behavior of the Panasonic TZ202.
 There typically reside in one of the different camera menus and are far too many to be listed here.
 Nevertheless, I would like to list a subset of them, namely the ones that I find important for me (or my style of photography...).
 Typically, I list the settings, where I diverted from the default setting.
 Since the default settings are not listed in the manual, however, I often write "?" where I am unsure (therefore, do not take the default values too seriously).